-- Gravity thickener 1: the structure, rake and drive, and auxiliary pumps appeared to be in good condition and in service at the time of inspection. - Gravity thickener 2: the structure, rake and drive, and auxiliary pumps appeared to be in good condition and out of service at the time of inspection undergoing repairs.
-All three associated decant pumps were recently replaced. - Vacuum filters and associated vacuum pumps and electrical equipment appeared to be in good condition.
-At the time of the inspection, vacuum drum 3 underwent recent rehabilitation.
+- Gravity thickener No. 1: the structure, rake and drive, auxiliary pumps, and slurry pumps appeared to be in good condition.
+The decant pumps were offline undergoing repair.
+The system was offline at the time of inspection, due to annual rotation. - Gravity thickener No. 2: the structure, rake and drive, and auxiliary pumps appeared to be in good condition.
+The decant pumps were online and in good condition, the pumps were recently replaced.
+The system was online at the time of inspection, due to annual rotation.
+All three associated decant pumps were recently replaced. - Vacuum filters and associated vacuum pumps and electrical equipment appeared to be in good condition, the system is comprised of three vacuum drums.
+At the time of inspection, Vacuum Drums No. 2 and No. 3 were offline due to an issue with the discharge roller; only Vacuum Drum No. 1 was in service and operational.